Elbe Evangelical Lutheran Church

 The Elbe Evangelical Lutheran Church (also known as the Little White Church of Elbe) is a small church in Elbe, Pierce County, Washington, USA.
 The church has been listed by sources, including Ripley's Believe It or Not!, as the world's smallest functional church.

-Chronological History
+History

 1888: Carl “Charles” Elbe Lutkens (1869-1950) & Adams Sachs (1858-1921) homesteaded Elbe along the Nisqually River.
 They named the town after the Elbe River in Hamburg, Germany from where Lutkens had emigrated.

 1891: Heinrich “Henry” C. Lutkens (1832-1919), his wife Christine Böttcher Lutkens (1848-1933) & their other children settled in Elbe.

 1892: The Elbe Post Office was established.

 1893: Pastor Dr. Lewis Herman Schuh (1858-1936; of Tacoma’s German Evangelical Trinity Church) traveled to Elbe to organize the Elbe Evangelical Lutheran Church congregation & to hold its first services in the Elbe Town Hall.

 1895-1905: Pastor J. F. Oertel (of Puyallup) led worship services in homes in Elbe.

 1903: Sachs platted the town of Elbe.

 1904: The Tacoma Eastern Railroad reached Elbe.
 H. Lutkens donated the land for its depot.